vladikcomper/MegaPCM/docs/Migration_from_MegaPCM_1.x.md

 If you have DPCM samples and the table above instructed you to convert some of them to PCM, just follow the instructions below:

-1. You need to get `dpcm2pcm.exe` utility, which you can download here: https://vladikcomper.scanf.su/public/dpcm2pcm.7z (it's also available in [SMPS Research Pack](https://forums.sonicretro.org/index.php?threads/valley-bells-smps-research.32473/page-5#post-929100), Linux/MacOS may build it from the source code)
+1. Download `dpcm-hq-conv` utility for Mega PCM Releases page.
-2. Extract `dpcm2pcm.exe` to your `sound/dac` directory for convenience.
+2. Extract `dpcm-hq-conv.exe` to your `sound/dac` directory for convenience.
+3. Change your sample extension to `.dpcm` (if it's not already), so the tool starts in "decode to WAV" mode;
-3. Drag and drop a DPCM sample (e.g. `snare.dpcm`) to convert onto the `dpcm2pcm.exe`, you should see a new file with `.snd` extension next to it (e.g. `snare.dpcm.snd`)
+3. Drag and drop your DPCM sample (e.g. `snare.dpcm`) to convert onto the `dpcm-hq-conv.exe` executable, you should see a new file with `.wav` extension added (e.g. `snare.dpcm.wav`)
 4. Use that new sample instead of an old one.
 Don't forget to change `TYPE_DPCM` to `TYPE_PCM` in the table!

 #### Upsampling or donwsampling PCM